appnexus/pyrobuf/README.md

 ### Unit Testing

-First you have to build the `.proto` files inside the `tests` folder:

-        pyrobuf --install tests/proto/

-Now you can run the test suite (a work in progress) using py.test directly:
+You can run the test suite (a work in progress) using py.test directly:

-    $ PYTHONPATH=. py.test
+    $ py.test

 Or using the `test` command (which installs pytest if not already available):

     $ python setup.py test

+Either method will automatically build all the protobuf message specs in `tests/proto` and point the `PYTHONPATH` to the built messages before running the tests.

-Re-running the `develop` or `test` commands will automatically re-build the pyrobuf_list and pyrobuf_util modules if necessary.
+Re-running the `develop` or `test` commands will automatically re-build the `pyrobuf_list` and `pyrobuf_util` modules if necessary.

 The `clean` command does the house keeping for you:

     $ python setup.py clean

-`test__gen_message` will attempt to process all the proto files in `tests/proto`.

 If you find that pyrobuf does not work for one of your proto files, add a minimal proto file to `tests/proto` that breaks before submitting a pull request.

 Pull requests including a breaking test are gold!

-Improving testing is on the cards.
+Improving testing is in the cards.

 ### Installation